 It's not clear, though, that any of the moves will take effect quickly enough to save Lake Urmia.

-The pictures below were taken by Ako Salemi, a 35-year-old Iranian photographer whose work has appeared in The Guardian, The New York Times, and Time LightBox.
+The pictures above were taken by Ako Salemi, a 35-year-old Iranian photographer whose work has appeared in The Guardian, The New York Times, and Time LightBox.
 Working with a grant from the Pulitzer Center on Crisis Reporting, his new photos shows what happens when climate change makes a lake disappear—and what is left behind as the waters recede.